-Once you install new fonts, apply them to the menu, texts — to all copies in emails except banners.
+Once you install new fonts, apply them to the menu and texts — to all copies in emails except banners.

 Once again, I want to emphasize that this is a very simple process, as you don’t need to make any changes to the email’s HTML code.
 Another great news is that you don’t need to set the same new fonts for every email template you work with — you set them for entire projects.
 They are available on your list throughout all your campaigns within these projects.

-First of all, you need to find the font you like the most.
-I loved the Great Vibes I found on Google.fonts.
-Not only provides Google with about 1,000 fonts but also offers popular pairings with them.
+First, you need to find the font you like the most.
+I loved the Great Vibes I found on Google Fonts.
+Besides 1,000+ fonts, Google also offers popular pairings with them.

-So, you need to select the font, then click the “plus” sign
+so, you need to select the font, scroll down to the “Styles” section, and click the “plus” sign;

-➢ at the top-right corner of your screen, click the account name;
+click on the account name at the top-right corner of your screen;

-scroll down to see the “Font management” paragraph;
+scroll down to see the “Font management” section;

 Note: for your convenience, we strongly recommend giving real names to the uploaded fonts.